jqno/dont-hack-the-platform-talk/slides/talk.md

 > Demo

-# Loopy
+# Immutability

+. . .

-Was this mutability evil? ✋
+Was this hack evil? ✋

 . . .